 Suspension due to Covid-19

-The School in Japan has been suspended for the Spring 2021 semester.
-Please inquire about the Fall of 2021.
+The School in Japan has been suspended for the Fall 2021 semester.
+Please inquire about the Spring of 2022.

 This program is designed for students with proficiency in Japanese who can adhere to the Middlebury Language Pledge® while studying abroad.
 The Pledge shows a commitment to linguistic immersion and is the key to students’ successful language development and cultural integration.